- Home

 Joona has a PhD from the School of Oriental and African Studies (SOAS) and has held postdoctoral teaching and research positions with a focus on Tibetan art and/or religious history at the Philadelphia Museum of Art, Heidelberg University, and the University of Helsinki, and has completed a visiting lectureship at Rangjung Yeshe Institute.
 His published research includes studies of Gelug history, particularly on Phabongkha Dechen Nyingpo, and work on Tibetan Buddhist painting and architecture.

 Toh Sze Gee holds a BSc with honors in mathematics as well as a postgraduate diploma in education.
 After teaching in a junior college in Singapore for several years, she joined the first, seven-year residential FPMT Masters Program (MP) at Istituto Lama Tzong Khapa (ILTK) in 1998.
-She graduated with high honors; since then she has been teaching regular Dharma courses in Singapore and translating texts from Tibetan into English for the FPMT Basic Program and the FPMT Masters Program.
+She graduated with high honors; since then she has been teaching regular Dharma courses in Singapore and translating texts from Tibetan into English for the FPMT Basic Program (BP) and the FPMT Masters Program (MP).

 Sze Gee was well known among her fellow MP students for her incredible energy both for study and Dharma practice.
 True to form, she accepted and served not only as teaching assistant for Ornament for Clear Realization during ILTK’s second FPMT Masters Program but also as an Tibetan-English interpreter.
 During that time, she completed translating Gyaltsab Je’s commentary to Ornament, including the Haribhadra commentary and Maitreya’s root verses.
 She is currently working on finalizing the translation in preparation for publication.
+She also completed the translation of Chokyi Gyaltsen’s General Meaning of the Middle Way, another important MP text.

-Sze Gee has since acted as an interpreter for Geshe Ngawang Drakpa at FPMT’s Tse Chen Ling in California and has been teaching assistant for the FPMT Masters Program at Nalanda Monastery in France.
-She recently completed the translation of Chokyi Gyaltsen’s General Meaning of the Middle Way, another important MP text, and supported the third ILTK MP as teaching assistant by video from Singapore.
+Sze Gee has served as interpreter for Geshe Ngawang Drakpa at FPMT’s Tse Chen Ling in California.
+She since has been teaching assistant for Nalanda Monastery’s first MP and supported Istituto Lama Tzong Khapa’s third MP as teaching assistant by video from Singapore.
+She currently is teaching assistant for ILTK’s fourth MP, offering her expertise for the subject of Ornament.

 Gavin Kilty spent over a decade in Dharamsala, India, studying the Gelug monastic curriculum at the Institute of Buddhist Dialectics and becoming proficient in Tibetan.
 After returning to the UK, he trained and worked as an English-language teacher, and since the late ’90s, he has worked as a Tibetan-English translator.
 He is also a teacher of Tibetan language and has taught courses for the FPMT’s Lotsawa Rinchen Zangpo Translator Program in Dharamsala, Istituto Lama Tzong Khapa in Italy, and Jamyang Buddhist Centre in London.